Skip to Main Content

 In the hierarchy of fine-dining priorities, vegetables have historically been the supporting cast.
 Across Cape Town's leading tables, including The Test Kitchen and Salsify at the Roundhouse, protein anchors the plate and produce fills the architecture around it.
 La Colombe has moved deliberately in the opposite direction.
 The introduction of a dedicated vegetable menu under Chef Gaag was recognised by La Liste with its Leading Vegetables Restaurant award for South Africa in 2019, a signal that the programme had reached a level of technical and creative coherence beyond novelty.
 This is not a kitchen that gestures toward plant-forward cooking for positioning purposes.
 It is a kitchen that has spent years building the sourcing relationships, the herb garden infrastructure, and the technique vocabulary to make vegetables the point rather than the frame.

-La Liste scored La Colombe 96.5 points in its 2025 rankings and 94 points in 2026, noting specifically that the restaurant has made significant progress within a single year.
+La Colombe earned strong recognition from La Liste in both 2025 and 2026, with the 2026 entry specifically noting progress within the year.
 The five-radish rating from the same source places it in the organisation's uppermost tier for vegetable-led cooking.
-These are the kinds of credentials that anchor a reservation decision: not just that the restaurant is well-regarded in the abstract, but that an internationally benchmarked awards body with a specific vegetable category has assessed it at the leading of its cohort.
+These are the kinds of credentials that anchor a reservation decision: not just that the restaurant is well-regarded in the abstract, but that an internationally benchmarked awards body with a specific vegetable category has assessed it at the top of its cohort.

 Placing La Colombe in Cape Town's Fine-Dining Tier